lavanet/docs/docs/governance/submit-proposal.md

 ### **Overview**

-The first step in the governance process is to submit a proposal.
+The first step in the governance process is to submit a proposal Before this, a community member may want to post the proposal for feedback in the [Lava Community Forum](https://community.lavanet.xyz).

 Proposals can be of different types, such as text proposals, parameter change proposals, software upgrade proposals, and spec proposals.
 To submit a proposal, users must meet the minimum deposit requirement and provide the necessary metadata.

 ### **Requirements**